Categories

 Median home prices hit a record high of 440,300 in July 2022, the Fed continues to jack up interest rates, leading to higher mortgage rates, and the supply of homes is still lower than expected.
 Now might be the perfect time to sell your home if you wish to make the most out of the market.
 Since there’s little supply, there’s little competition, but you have to act fast before the spiraling mortgage rates lock out all potential buyers.

-6. Think long-term investment
+6. Think Long-Term Investment

 It’s easy to get caught up in the excitement of a good investment opportunity, but it’s essential to keep things in perspective.
 You could lose money if you lose your head and make an impulsive decision.
 Instead, take time to consider all options before making any moves.

-7. Curb appeal
+7. Curb Appeal

 If you have a home that needs some work before it’s ready to sell, now is the time to get started.
 Although home repairs can be costly, they add value to the property.